Music Guidelines

 Amount of funding requested, description of anticipated use of funds, and how they will move the project to completion.

-• Note: Purchases of equipment and other physical items are not an appropriate spend of the NYC Women’s Fund.
-This includes microphones, studio, and camera equipment.
-Artist or service fees, rentals, and subscriptions for the length of the project only are accepted.
+– Purchases of equipment and other physical items are not an eligible spend of the NYC Women’s Fund.
+Artist or service fees, rentals, and subscriptions for the length of the project only are acceptable

 Complete the budget.

-• You may choose to either (1) fill out the budget templates directly in Submittable, or (2) upload a budget.
+• You may choose to either (1) use the budget template provided via the application directly in Submittable, or (2) upload your own budget.

 • The budget must outline proposed totals of artist fees, equipment rentals, marketing, and other project expenses.
 The budget should also show the total project income.